 The special session on Decision Economics (DECON 2018) is an interdisciplinary scientific forum by which scientists and managers share ideas, projects, research results, models and experiences associated with the complexity of behavioural decision processes aiming at explaining real socio-economic phenomena.
 The special session DECON 2018 will be held at the University of Castilla-La Mancha (Toledo, Spain) within the Technological Campus as part of the 15th International Conference on Distributed Computing and Artificial Intelligence, 20-22 June 2018.

 Decision Economics is a growing field of research which has been given much attention by several scholars in recent decades.
-The special session Decision Economics (DECON 2018) is a multidisciplinary international forum dedicated to advancing knowledge and improving instruction in economics, business, computer science, psychology, quantitative methods and related disciplines.
+The special session on Decision Economics (DECON 2018) is a multidisciplinary international forum dedicated to advancing knowledge and improving instruction in economics, business, computer science, psychology, quantitative methods and related disciplines.
 To pursue this mission, DECON 2018 will facilitate the development and dissemination of knowledge in the diverse disciplines of the decision sciences in the tradition of Herbert A. Simon’s interdisciplinary heritage.
 Herbert A. Simon was - and still is - one of the most influential founding father of the multidisciplinary fields of decision sciences: his contributions range across administrative behaviour and organisation theory, management science and operation research, behavioural decision theory, cognitive psychology, and artificial intelligence.

 Therefore, DECON 2018 focuses on theoretical, empirical and methodological investigations of socio-economic decisions made by several economic agents in a complex market economy, not entirely according to standard “rational” economic principles, but also in light of behavioural and cognitive factors, and bounded rationality.
 Such investigations can be methodologically focused on quantitative approaches, qualitative methods, or can take the form of insightful reviews and commentaries on best practices in social science research.

-In the tradition of Herbert A. Simon’s interdisciplinary heritage, DECON 2018 dedicates itself to the interdisciplinary study of decision-making in the recognition that important decision-making takes place in a range of critical subject areas and research fields, including Economics, Finance, Information Systems, Psychology, Small and International Business, Management, Operations, and Production.
+DECON 2018 dedicates itself to the interdisciplinary study of decision-making in the recognition that important decision-making takes place in a range of critical subject areas and research fields, including Economics, Finance, Information Systems, Psychology, Small and International Business, Management, Operations, and Production.
 We are particularly interested in analytics as an emerging synthesis of sophisticated methodology and large data systems used to guide economic decision-making in an increasingly complex business environment.

 The recent negative economic and financial events, which have hit the world economies in the last decade, call for new and innovative studies mainly in economics, business and finance, involving different research fields such as Economics, Psychology, or strictly related social sciences, leading source for original research on the interplay of those fields within Artificial Intelligence.
 The organisers and chairs of DECON strongly believe that this is a moral duty, as well as a scientific duty, for a prudent and wise economist aware of the complexity of the real world in which he/she lives and works in the Third Millennium.
 Indeed, the combination of economics and decision sciences is a field of studies which proves to be useful and, thus, should be fostered to academicians and practitioners interested in the application of quantitative and behavioural methods to the problems of society.
 The special session focuses on interdisciplinary approaches to the study of economic analysis and policies within several major areas.
 Hence, papers are invited for the following areas of special interest which include but are not limited to: